The university’s Research Support webpages provide a wealth of information regarding research data management (RDM).

 The Open Data Commons Licences are generally less well known than the CC licences however, they have been specifically designed for data/databases and will suit your needs better.
 This is because the licences allow you to distinguish between the data and the database in which the data is collected in.
 This may be useful if you want to distinguish between the rights in the database (database right) and the individual copyright/IP in the data.

 There are three licences available.
 The ODC Open Database Licence only applies to the database and not the specific data contained within it.
 This could be useful if you want the database containing the data to have a specific licence and then separately licence the data which is contained within it.
-There are two licences available for the separate data, these include the Public Domain Dedication Licence and the ODC Attribution Licence.
+There are two licences available for the separate data, these include the ODC Public Domain Dedication Licence and the ODC Attribution Licence.
 For reasons outlined above I would probably avoid the Public Domain Dedication Licence as there is no legal requirement on users to reference the work other than good academic practice.
-The ODC Attribution Licence would be the best licence to use overall.
+In many instances, the ODC Attribution Licence would be the best licence to use overall.
 It allows users to share data, produce works from it and adapt it whilst specifying that the data must be attributed as outlined by the licence.

 With the use of any licence you may need to think about how and if you want to police its use.
 For example you may want to periodically check that others are not exploiting the data and are abiding by the terms of the attached licence.
 There are disadvantages to this as it can be time consuming and any breaches of the licence would need to be followed up.